 - Monetary values: Google Analytics offers the ability to associate a monetary value to each custom goal.
 Each time a goal is achieved, Google records the associated dollar value and provides you with a tangible ROI for your efforts.

-Conversions are perhaps the most important metric to track as they are a direct measurement of the ROI of your investment into SEO services.
+Conversions are perhaps the most important metric to track as they are a direct measurement of the ROI of your investment in SEO services.

 Ranking for relevant keywords will drive traffic to your website and direct it to conversion events.
 This is an important metric to track and should be included in your SEO reports.
 Below is a screenshot from the SEO tool Ahrefs that shows volume and Google ranking for the New York Times.